untoldengine/UntoldEngine/docs/Architecture/RenderingExtensions.md

 - texture and buffer declarations;
 - argument-buffer layouts;
 - render and compute pipelines;
-- staged graph passes.
+- staged graph passes;
+- once-per-frame update work;
+- fixed-step simulation work; and
+- teardown or resource-refresh handling.

 Only `id` and `buildGraph` are required.
-The registration hooks have default no-op implementations.
+The registration and lifecycle hooks have default no-op implementations.

 Application-local extensions register directly through `RenderExtensionRegistry` or the `setRendering` facade.